shakfu/cyfaust/README.md

 make wheel
 ```

-For the static variant just set the environ variable `STATIC=1` at the end of the above make commands or at the beginning of the python3 commands.
+For the static variant just set the environment variable `STATIC=1` at the end of the above make commands or at the beginning of the python3 commands.

 For example: